 Through the assessment phase, quality improvement actions should be decided upon and/or prioritized through the priority matrix.
 If the activity requires financial resources, an adequate budget should be identified before the activity commences.
 Similarly, if the activity requires significant time/human resources, discussions should take place with management, prior to commencing.
 Suitable and practical solutions should take into account the needs of the organization, staff, clients, and stakeholders that might be affected.
 Actions may range from procedure documentation or policy development to system redesign or creation, e.g. electronic filing, human resources system

 Once the action has been taken, individuals involved should evaluate the results of that action to ensure the required result was achieved.
 Key questions to ask to evaluate an activity include:

 - Did the action achieve the desired result or outcome?

 - Is there any further action to be taken in this area?

 - Have all necessary steps been taken to reduce or eliminate any further risk to clients or the organization?

 Evaluation information should be collected in a similar way to monitoring information.

-All individuals involved in, or affected by, quality improvement actions/activities should be aware of changes made to the organisation and the results of these activities (both internal and external) where applicable.
-Communication at all stages is critical to achieving sustainable results and facilitating organisational change.
+All individuals involved in, or affected by, quality improvement actions/activities should be aware of changes made to the organization and the results of these activities (both internal and external) where applicable.
+Communication at all stages is critical to achieving sustainable results and facilitating organizational change.